In 1982, St Mark’s College admitted women students for the first time.

 The toast to the College was proposed by Professor Peter Edwards AM, who as Master of the College from 1978 to 1982 oversaw the introduction of coeducation at St Mark’s.

 A report on this special celebration is available here.

-The 40 profiles of St Mark’s women are of women who helped to build the College, student or staff or governance leaders, women who have contributed in community service, the law, medicine and health, arts and media, academia, sport, or other fields – or St Mark’s women to be proud of for other reasons.
+The profiles of St Mark’s women are of many women who helped to build the College, student or staff or governance leaders, women who have contributed in community service, the law, medicine and health, arts and media, academia, sport, or other fields – or St Mark’s women to be proud of for other reasons.

-Calls for nominations of women to profile have appeared in College e-newsletters, and we are very grateful for the suggestions received.
+Calls for nominations of women to profile appeared in College e-newsletters, and we are very grateful for the suggestions received.

 Simply click on the photo below to go to the profile.

-In this 40th anniversary year, to create opportunities for future women students who need financial help to come to St Mark’s, donations to the “Women of St Mark’s Scholarship” fund are warmly encouraged.
+To create opportunities for future women students who need financial help to come to St Mark’s, donations to the “Women of St Mark’s Scholarship” fund are warmly encouraged.
 Donations may be made through our Giving page.